In non-food news, we added to our family. We adopted this red haired guy – Avon!

-At that point the kittens appeared to be just a few weeks old, and they were both starving.
-My parents brought them home, and the kittens ate and ate.
+At that point the kittens appeared to be just a few weeks old.
+They were both starving.
+My parents brought them home.
+And the kittens ate and ate.

 Separated from their mother too soon, they pawed at their food while they ate as if they were nursing.
 My parents watched over the kittens and nursed them back to health.

 Throughout the time that my parents had them, I received regular updates and pictures of the kittens.
 Immediately David and I noticed how much the little redhead reminded us of our cat, Spike.
 He was talkative, liked to sleep in a Superman-style pose, and was often pushed around by his sister.

 The sister got adopted, and then there was one.
 David and I were won over by that little kitten face and knew he needed to be a member of our home.